A person who manages their diabetes well can improve the rate at which wounds heal and reduce the chances of developing a severe infection.

 - reduced production of growth and healing hormones

 - decreased production and repair of new blood vessels

-- weakened skin barrier
+- a weakened skin barrier

-- decreased collagen production
+- reduced collagen production

-Proper foot care includes:
+Appropriate foot care includes:

 - washing feet daily

-- patting dry and applying moisturizing lotion
+- patting the skin dry before applying moisturizer

 - avoiding walking barefoot